enterstudio/docs-quickstart/index.rst

    <section class="docs-category cloud" data-ng-show="isSectionActive('cloud')">
       <h2>Cloud Services</h2>
       <p>Rackspace supports private, public, hybrid, and multi-cloud solutions.
-      Rackspace Private Cloud powered by OpenStack, RedHat, VMWare, or Microsoft provide a single-tenant environment with dedicated or virtualized servers for maximum security, in or out of your data center.
+      Rackspace Private Cloud powered by OpenStack, RedHat, VMware, or Microsoft provide a single-tenant environment with dedicated or virtualized servers for maximum security, in or out of your data center.
 Rackspace public cloud provides a multi-tenant environment with pay-as-you-grow scalability, ideal for heavy or unpredictable traffic.
-Managed VMWare services offer customizable, single-tenant infrastructure and help architecting, deploying, and troubleshooting your hosted VMware environment
+Managed VMware services offer customizable, single-tenant infrastructure and help architecting, deploying, and troubleshooting your hosted VMware environment.
       </p>
       <div class="product-list">
          <div class="product">